American History Iby Matthew Caggia

 Videos!

 If you are not familiar with Khan Academy, you should be!
 It is a GREAT resource for ALL subjects.
 They have videos and activities to supplement what your teacher is doing in class.
-Below is a playlist of the videos from Khan Academy regarding the Civil War.
+Below is a playlist of the videos from Khan Academy regarding Reconstruction.
 It is a good resource to get some more information or to help you study what we covered in class.

 Hip Hughes - The Emancipation Proclamation